Hitman (franchise): 2001–2010: Sequels and first hiatus

 The first sequel in the series, Hitman 2: Silent Assassin, was developed by IO Interactive and published by Eidos Interactive for Microsoft Windows, PlayStation 2, and Xbox in October 2002, followed by a GameCube release in June 2003.
 Building upon the foundation of Codename 47, Silent Assassin placed greater emphasis on stealth mechanics and introduced new features, such as a first-person view mode, the ability to incapacitate enemies non-lethally, and missions that allowed for multiple approaches.
 Reflecting on the development, Jacob Andersen noted, "Now that the main platform was PS2, we felt more at home."
 However, some fans of the original game were dissatisfied with the introduction of a mid-level save system.
 While the controls were improved and efforts were made to address AI issues, non-player characters continued to exhibit unpredictable behavior.
 "Many have tried to fix the AI since, and all have failed," Andersen remarked with a smile.
 "It just has to have those odd moments—otherwise, it wouldn't be Hitman."

 The next installment, Hitman: Contracts, was developed by IO and published by Eidos Interactive for Microsoft Windows, PlayStation 2, and Xbox in April 2004.
 The game served as both a sequel to Silent Assassin and a partial remake of Codename 47, featuring remastered levels from the first game with enhanced graphics, improved AI, and gameplay elements introduced in the second game.
 This decision was influenced by the fact that only 10% of Silent Assassin players had experienced Codename 47, largely due to the latter's Windows exclusivity.
 As Andersen explained, "We decided to make Hitman 2.5 with some of the best content from [Codename 47]."

 Hitman: Blood Money, developed by IO and published by Eidos Interactive, was released for Microsoft Windows, PlayStation 2, Xbox, and Xbox 360 in May 2006.
 Developed concurrently with its predecessor, Blood Money continued the story from the previous installment and represented a significant leap forward in terms of graphics, AI, and level design, thanks to increased resources from both IO and Eidos.
 The game received generally positive reviews and is widely regarded as a cult classic.
 Blood Money has been re-released multiple times: first as part of an HD collection alongside its two predecessors in 2013, again in 2019 as part of another HD collection with its successor, and most recently for mobile devices in 2023 and the Nintendo Switch in 2024.

 A box set titled Hitman Trilogy (released as Hitman: The Triple Hit Pack in Europe) was published by Eidos for the PlayStation 2 on June 19, 2007, in North America and June 22, 2007, in Europe.
-The collection includes Hitman 2: Silent Assassin, Hitman: Contracts, and Hitman: Blood Money, with the games remaining identical to their original standalone releases.
+The collection includes Silent Assassin, Contracts, and Blood Money, with the games remaining identical to their original standalone releases.

 Following the release of Blood Money, IO Interactive shifted its focus to developing new franchises, including the action-packed Kane & Lynch series (2007 and 2010) and the more family-friendly Mini Ninjas (2009).